Flashky/questions-bot/README.md

 ## Program arguments

+Temporal hack:
-Temporary, while starting the development, the oauth token can be added via the first program argument with no "oauth:" prefix on it.
+While starting the development, the OAuth token can be added via the first program argument with no ``oauth:`` prefix on it.

-## Configuration properties to set
+## Configuration properties

-You can set this configuration properties by overriding either ``application.yml`` or as environment variables.
+You must set these configuration properties by overriding either ``application.yml`` or as environment variables before running the bot.

 OAuth configuration: